Bachelor of Science in Molecular Biology

 A key component of our program is the cutting-edge research you will be exposed to.
 Working closely with your professors, you will complete research and then present it at Cedarville’s Research and Scholarship Symposium each spring.
 You will also have opportunities to present your research at national or international conferences, and co-author articles in scientific publications with your professors.

 We’re proud of our successful graduates!
-97.5% of 2017 Cedarville graduates were employed or in graduate school within six months of graduation.
+100% of 2018 graduates from the Department of Science and Mathematics were employed or in graduate school within six months of graduation.
 Check out Cedarville’s other placement rates.

 Molecular Biology Program Curriculum